AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/panels.md

 * Drag and drop a single dimension into the panel dropzone **while holding `[Shift]`**.
 * Dynamic drop-down filters are not available for metrics, segments, or date ranges.
 * Right click a drop-down filter and select **[!UICONTROL Delete filter]** to delete it.

+Right clicking a dynamic drop-down filter provides the same options as static drop-down filters.

 ## Right-click menu {#right-click}